Decatur County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

-When you're arrested for DUI in Decatur, your vehicle is typically impounded.
+When you are arrested for DUI in Decatur County, your vehicle is typically impounded.
 This is standard procedure to prevent further violations and ensure public safety.
+The Decatur County Sheriff Department, located at 138 E Main St, Decaturville, TN 38329, and local law enforcement agencies follow this procedure.
 It’s crucial to act quickly to retrieve your vehicle to minimize storage fees and avoid further complications.

 Where Is Your Car?

 Finding out where your car is located is the first step.
-The arresting officer should have provided you with some information, but if not, here's how to track it down:
+The arresting officer should have provided you with some information, but if not, here's how to track it down.
+Because specific impound lot details aren't readily available, you'll need to take a few extra steps to locate your vehicle.

 How to Find Your Vehicle

-- Reference your case number: When you call, have your case number ready.
+- Reference your booking number: When you call the Sheriff's Department, have your booking number ready, if possible.
 This will help them quickly locate the information about your vehicle.

 What You Need to Retrieve Your Vehicle

 Retrieving your vehicle requires specific documentation.
-Make sure you have everything ready before heading to the impound lot.
+Make sure you have everything ready before heading to the impound lot to avoid unnecessary delays.

 Required Documents

-- Vehicle registration: Proof of ownership of the vehicle is required.
+- Vehicle registration or title: Proof of ownership of the vehicle is required.
+This can be either the vehicle registration or the title.

 - Proof of insurance: You'll need to show that the vehicle is currently insured.

-- Cash or credit card for fees: Be prepared to pay the impound and storage fees.
-Check with the specific impound lot about accepted payment methods.
+- Payment for fees: Be prepared to pay the impound and storage fees.
+Contact the specific impound lot ahead of time to inquire about acceptable payment methods.

 If You Don't Have a Valid License